lionelegger/ShareMyTrip/README.md

     + **types**: Each action belongs to a specific type.
 A typical type would be Plane, Boat, Hotel, Bank, etc...
     + each type belongs to a specific category (table **categories**).
 In order not to have too many types, these latter are categorised in 4 categories: Travel, Lodging, Activity, Other

 ##User interface

 ###Personas
 3 set of personas have been imagined that would use this website:
 1. A person travelling alone:
     * 35 years old
+    * Use the app to plan a three weeks trip to Australia
-    * Wants to
+    * Wants to visually see his trip on a map
+    * Only flights and car rental expenses are managed with the app.
+    * Bank withdrawns are recorded with the app and all is payed cash (but not recorded)
 2. A couple travelling together:
     * 30 years old
-    * One is the
+    * Trip to Bali.
+    * Records Flights, Hotels and excursions.
+    * The couple have mainly common expenses and share everything, except a few personal expenses.
-3. Group of friends travelling together:
+3. Group of 5 friends travelling together:
-    * 20 years old
+    * 20 years old.
+    * Trip to London.
+They all meet in london and record their flight separately.
+    * The rest of the expenses and activities are payed in common, by one after the other.

 ###User tests
 Brad wants to organise a trip for Angelina and him to Italy to see his friend George.
-1. Brad uses his Macbook to register himself with the following information:
+1. Brad uses his laptop to register himself with the following information:
     + Email: pitt@email.com
     + First name: Brad
     + Last name: Pitt
-2. Angelina register herself on her iPhone 6 (Use your phone to register Angelina) with the following information:
+2. Angelina register herself on her cell phone (Use your phone to register Angelina) with the following information:
     + Email: jolie@email.com
     + First name: Angelina
     + Last name: Jolie